Pulin-Li-Lab/IRIS-signaling-inference/README.md

 export PATH="$PATH:$HOME/.cargo/bin"
 pip install git+https://github.com/zqfang/gseapy.git#egg=gseapy
 ```
+In total, the entire installation process should only take a few minutes.

 ## Usage
 IRIS was primarily written to be imported as a module into a jupyter notebook (or similar), and called via `iris_obj.<function>`.
 You can view the example notebook [fig3+4.ipynb](https://github.com/Pulin-Li-Lab/IRIS-signaling-inference/blob/main/iris/examples/fig3%2B4.ipynb) for how to import and use IRIS from within this repo.